Maayanshani25/valkey-glide-wiki/Python-wrapper.md

 ```

 ## Redis commands
-For comprehensive information on the supported commands and their corresponding parameters, we recommend referring to the documentation embedded within the codebase.
+For information on the supported commands and their corresponding parameters, we recommend referring to the documentation in the code.
 This documentation will provide in-depth insights into the usage and options available for each command.

 ## Advanced Options / Usage